-- 132. DraftKings offers a variety of promotions to new users that falsely state they can try out the platform without any risk of losing money.
-The dollar amount that can be placed "Risk-Free" or "No Sweat" varies but can be as much as \$1,000. - 133.
-Such tantalizing offers have been effective at persuading new users to open betting accounts they may not otherwise have opened and to wager amounts they may not otherwise have risked.
-That is what happened to the Plaintiffs Beyer and Robinson.
-After DraftKings' lured Plaintiffs and others into placing bets based on the promise that they would be risk-free, Plaintiffs discovered that the money they wagered had in fact been lost.
+- 148. DraftKings offers a variety of promotions to new users that falsely state they can try out the platform without any risk of losing money.
+The dollar amount that can be placed "Risk-Free" varies but can be as much as \$1,000. - betting accounts they may not otherwise have opened and to wager amounts they may not otherwise have risked.
+That is what happened to Plaintiffs Smothers, Beyer, Davis, and Zafer.
+After DraftKings' lured Plaintiffs and others into placing bets based on the promise that they would be risk-free, Plaintiffs discovered that the money they wagered had in fact been lost. - 150.
+Since at least 2020, DraftKings has advertised no-risk gambling promotions to countless people watching MLB, NFL, NBA, and NHL games on television.